Luftwaffen-Legion Lettland

 Luftwaffen-Legion Lettland was a unit of the German Luftwaffe that served in the Eastern Front in 1944.
 It was composed almost entirely of Latvian volunteers.

 Unit history

 Formation and training

 In September 1943 the Germans ordered the creation of a Latvian night bombing unit as part of the Luftwaffe.
-A flight school, Flugzeugführerschule A/B Libau/Grobin, was established at Liepaja-Grobina in October, which was renamed Ergaenzungs Nachtschlachtgruppe Ostland ("Supplementary Night Combat Group Ostland") on 1 January 1944.
+A flight school, Flugzeugführerschule A/B Libau/Grobin, was established at Liepāja-Grobina in October, which was renamed Ergaenzungs Nachtschlachtgruppe Ostland ("Supplementary Night Combat Group Ostland") on 1 January 1944.
 The pilots were drawn from former members of the pre-war Latvian Army's Aviation Regiment, the paramilitary Aizsargi, and the Latvian Aero Club.
 Flying training was carried out in the Bücker Bü 131, and ground crews were trained as mechanics, electricians, ordnance handlers, and anti-aircraft gunners.

 Nachtschlachtgruppe 12 (Lettisch)

 The first group of pilots graduated in late February, and the 1st Staffel ("Squadron") of Nachtschlachtgruppe 12 (Lettisch), ("12th Night Combat Group (Latvian)") was established on 1 March 1944.
 It consisted of all Latvian officer and NCO pilots, ground crews, with a few German liaison and administrative personnel, and was equipped with eighteen Arado Ar 66 biplanes, all under the command of a German, Hauptmann Rademacher.

 As a Störkampfstaffel ("Harassment squadron") 1./NSGr.12 flew night bombing missions attacking enemy concentrations, infrastructure, and other targets of opportunity.
 Although the Ar 66 was a two-seater aircraft, they usually flew with only a single pilot, and carried two or three 50 kg or 70 kg anti-personnel or incendiary bombs.
 Their missions were typically flown at an altitude of around 1000 m, up to 50 km behind enemy lines.
 Each pilot was issued with a pistol and machine gun, in case of a forced landing in enemy territory.

 1./NSGr.12 were first based at Vecumi, flying their first combat missions on 26 March.
 On 26 May they moved to Salas aerodrome in Kārsava, about 50 km south of Vecumi.
 On 22 June the second Staffel (2./NSGr.12) was formed, joining 1./NSGr.12 at Salas on the 26th.
 In July NSGr.12 moved north-east to Gulbene, and later eastwards to Kalnciems near Riga.
 A third Staffel (3./NSGr.12) was created in July, but due to a lack of aircraft, flew no operations, and its equipment and personnel were eventually incorporated into the 1st and 2nd Staffeln.